Keto BLT with cloud bread

 - Place the cloud bread pieces top-side down.

-- Place lettuce, tomato, some finely chopped fresh basil and fried bacon in layers between the bread halves.
+- Place lettuce, tomato and fried bacon in layers between the bread halves.

 How to store cloud bread